joimb9064/vulnerable-lab/README.md

 # Vulnerable servers

-You can use this script and the configurations that follow to create vulnerable lab for network pentest training on Ubuntu
+The scripts in this repository is to help you quickly setup a vulnerable network lab for your training.
+The two main scripts are the pc.sh and mac.sh.
+The pc.sh is for virtual machines runnning on PC while the mac.sh is for virtual machines running on machine.
+The pc.sh script has few lines less than the mac.sh script because it will supplemented by docker container labs from iconx2020a/vuln docker repository.
+You will running the following docker containers in addition for pc labs:
+- docker run --network host iconx2020a/vuln:tomcatamd (pc lab)
+- docker run --network host iconx2020a/vuln:log4j (pc lab)
+- docker run --network host iconx2020a/vuln:log4jpayloadlinux
+- OR use the docker-compose.yml file to run the two log4j images (if you like)

+For mac labs you may run the following in addition
+- docker run --network host iconx2020a/vuln:tomcatm1m2 or docker run --network host iconx2020a/vuln:tomcatm1 (mac lab)
+- docker run --network host iconx2020a/vuln:log4jm1 (mac lab)
+- docker run --network host iconx2020a/vuln:log4jpayloadm1 (mac lab) or OR use the docker-composem1m2.yml

+* tomcat container is for exploiting tomcat misconfiguration while the log4j is for log4j vulnerability exploitation.

-The script will install the following:
+You will install the following labs after you run the the scripts:

 - James-2.3.2 vulnerable server with smtp
 - Apache-tomcat
 - Samba
 - Log4j PoC
+- ssh server

 ## Platform
-- Install VM Player on Windows or Parrallel Desktop on Mac
+- Install VM Player on Windows or Parrallel Desktop on Mac (whichever works for you)
 - Install Ubuntu
-- Create a script.sh file on the Ubuntu VM
+- Crone repository on your VM
-- Clone the repository
-## For Pc
-- Run the chmod +x script.sh
+- Change the mode of the appropriate script to executable with chmod +x pc.sh or chmod +x mac.sh
-- ./script.sh and follow the instructions
-## For Mac
-- Run the chmod +x script.sh
+- Run the script as sudo ./pc.sh or sudo ./mac.sh
-- ./script.sh and follow the instructions

 ## Misconfigurations
 - Misconfigured crontab file
 - SSH key with weak password
 - Make manager interface of apache-tomcat public

-## Docker version of the lab
-- docker run --network host iconx2020a/vuln:tomcatamd
-- docker run --network host iconx2020a/vuln:log4j
-- docker run --network host iconx2020a/vuln:log4jpayloadlinux
-- OR use the docker-compose.yml file to run the two log4j images (if you like)
-- docker run --network host iconx2020a/vuln:james (doesnt work well)
 # Configuration
 The script will configure all the files below already.
 Just verify if individual files have the right content.